Management

 You may also package the course into a downloadable electronic book and sell it online.

-Online tutorship is indeed the most popular side hustle business ideas in Kenya for teachers and university students pursuing a teaching degree.
+Online tutorship is indeed the most popular side hustle business idea in Kenya for teachers and university students pursuing a teaching degree.

 4. Affiliate Marketing